 Honda City SX8 Facelift

 Often recalled as one of the most successful model of Honda City in Pakistan.
 Interestingly its life span was less than 6 years, with facelift comprising of hardly 3 years.
-Contrary to this, the 5th gen City of today is about to enter its 10th year of production in our country.
+Contrary to this, the 5th gen City was assembled for more than 12 years in our country.

 The City SX8 facelift came equipped with a fuel injected 1300cc engine paired with manual as well as automatic transmission option.
 It was spacious, yet wasn’t too large on the outside so was quite easy to maneuver in narrow streets and could easily be parked in tight spaces.
 It offered exceptional visibility for the drivers with thin A-pillars and least number of blind spots for the driver.